godeastone/godeastone/README.md

-- 👋 Hi, I’m @godeastone
+- 👋 Hi, I’m @godeastone (shine)
-- 👀 I’m interested in Computer science (Machine Learning & Security)
+- 👀 I’m interested in Computer science (Security & ML)

 <!---
 godeastone/godeastone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.